Mirhatyasar/Programming-From-The-Ground-Up/README.md

 # Programming From The Ground Up

-This repo contains exercises and summaries from the Book "Programming from the ground up" by Josh Bartlett
+This repo contains exercises and summaries from the Book "Programming from the ground up" by Jonathan Bartlett
 # Chapter 3, Your First Programs

 1. Exit program [exit.s](https://github.com/Mirhatyasar/Programming-from-the-ground-up/blob/main/exit.s)